 My only real gripe with the new campaign are the requirements for actually winning the maps.
 The first level alone took me almost an entire day because I wasn’t entirely sure what I was trying to do.
 Unlike the campaign of Tropico 4 that generally has a central focus for each island, with Modern Times I felt like I was just being tossed into it without any sort of direction.
 Coincidentally, this is why I spent hours on some maps waiting to finish.

 Graphically this game is no different from Tropico 4 (or 3 even), so it continues with the tradition of nice, clean graphics.
 The addition of the modern buildings are nice and they fit in well within the game’s style, but nothing here stands out as fantastically new.
 The sounds are also the same – none of the music is changed from the main game.
 The only real difference here that I can note are the voice actors.
 Penultimo, your second-in-command/advisor, does not have the same voice actor and it is easily detectable when his voice changes mid-game.

 Overall the Modern Times expansion is decent.
 It brings some new gameplay offerings to the table and gives the game some new challenge that it needed.
 For those that are fans of the series and enjoyed Tropico 4, I recommend giving this expansion a shot as you’re sure to be pleased.
-Now excuse me while I deal with this damn global meltdown!Note: The Tropico: 4 Modern Times review was written based on the PC version of the game provided by the publisher.
+Now excuse me while I deal with this damn global meltdown!Note: Tropico 4: Modern Times was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.